kdl-org/kdl/README.md

 #### Numbers

-There are 4 ways to represent numbers in KDL.
+There are 4 ways to represent numbers in KDL, plus 3 float keywords.
 KDL does not prescribe any representation for these numbers, and it's entirely up to individual implementations whether to represent all numbers with a single type, or to have different representations for different forms.

 KDL has regular decimal-radix numbers, with optional decimal part, as well as an optional exponent.